openworm/hodgkin_huxley_tutorial/Tutorial/_static/Exercises.rst

 Exercises
 =========

 Some exercises which can be carried out with the Python or NeuroML versions of the HH model.
+See `here <Tutorial.html>`_ for installation instructions.